atbcb/ICTTestingBaseline/docs/23MultipleWays.md

 ---------------------------------------
 -   Exceptions: web pages that are the result of, or a step in, a process are not included in this test.

-Test Procedure for SC 2.4.5 Multiple Ways
+23.1 Test Procedure for Related Web Pages
 -----------------------------------------
+**Baseline Test ID:** 23.1-MultipleWays
 ### Identify Content
 Web page within a set of related Web pages.

 ### Test Instructions
-1. Check that the page provides two or more ways to locate a Web page within a set of web pages; these may include (but are not limited to) techniques such as:
+1. Check that the page provides two or more ways to locate a Web page within a set of web pages.
+[SC 2.4.5]
+    - These may include (but are not limited to) techniques such as:
         -   site maps
         -   site search
         -   tables of contents
         -   navigation menus or dropdowns
         -   navigation trees
         -   links between pages

 ### Test Results
-If the above check fails, then SC 2.4.5 and Baseline Requirement 23 fail.
+If the above check fails, then Baseline Test 23.1-MultipleWays fails.

 Advisory: Tips for streamlined test processes
 ---------------------------------------------